-Elected members may receive or be privy to information that needs to be treated as confidential.
+Board members may receive or be privy to information that needs to be treated as confidential.
 Sources of confidential information are:

-- 'In-committee' agenda items at Council and committee meetings - Information made available in the course of Council duties that is commercially sensitive or is personal to a particular individual or organisation.
+- 'In-committee' agenda items at Board meetings - Information made available in the course of Board duties that is commercially sensitive or is personal to a particular individual or organisation.

-Elected members must not use or disclose confidential information for any purpose other than that for which the information was supplied to the elected member.
+Board members must not use or disclose confidential information for any purpose other than that for which the information was supplied.

-It is the responsibility of elected members to remain aware of which information is to be treated as confidential and of their responsibilities for managing this information.
+It is the responsibility of Board members to remain aware of which information is to be treated as confidential and of their responsibilities for managing this information.

-Elected members should be aware that failure to observe these provisions may:
+Board members should be aware that failure to observe these provisions may:

-- Impede the performance of Council

-- Undermine public confidence in Council

-- Expose Council to prosecution under the Privacy Act 2020 and/or civil litigation.
+- Impede the performance of the Methyen Community Board and/or Council - Undermine public confidence in the Methven Community Board and/or Council - Expose Methven Community Board and/or Council to prosecution under the Privacy Act 2020 and/or civil litigation.